vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-em- bodying in it the Brahman, one shall become mentally absorbed in it.
+embodying in it the Brahman, one shall become mentally absorbed in it.
 40. It, one shall worship; it, one shall salute; it, one shall serve ; it, one shall contemplate; and casting away all impurities, it alone which is the image (visible) of
 Brahman, one enters.